 If you select ‘Show user’s answers,’ then Formidable Forms will show the user’s score plus their answers.

-This can help reinforce learning by encouraging visitors to review their answers and think about which ones they may have answered wrong.
+This can help reinforce learning by encouraging visitors to review their answers and think about which ones might be wrong.

-There is also ‘Show correct answers’ that shows users which questions they got right.
+There is also ‘Show correct answers,’ which shows which questions the user got right.

-If they got a question wrong, then Formidable Forms will show the right answer.
+If they get a question wrong, then Formidable Forms will show the right answer.
 This can help students learn from their mistakes.

-The final option is ‘Use default success settings,’ which shows a message that reads, ‘Your responses were successfully submitted.
+The final choice is ‘Use default success settings,’ which shows a message that reads, ‘Your responses were successfully submitted.
 Thank you!’

-You’ll typically want to change this message to include the user’s score.
-To do this, click on ‘General’ and customize the message in the ‘On Submit’ box.
+If you do choose this option, then you’ll typically want to change the message to include the user’s score.
+To do this, click to expand the ‘Confirmation’ section.

 After that, click the ‘Update’ button to store your changes.
 You’ve now successfully created your first quiz.